 The tour will start in San Jose at the Fairfield Inn and Suites, 1755 North First Street.
 This hotel serves the San Jose International Airport and is ideal for our out of town guests who intend to fly in.
-If you have purchased bus transportation during registration, the busses will leave this hotel at 8:00 AM on Saturday June 17 for our first camp at Lake Tahoe.
-Those not Leaving from San Jose, or providing other transportation to Lake Tahoe may meet the tour Saturday in Lake Tahoe.
+If you have purchased bus transportation during registration, the busses will leave this hotel at 8:00 AM on Saturday June 17 for our first camp at Coloma.
+Those not Leaving from San Jose, or providing other transportation to Coloma may meet the tour Saturday in Coloma.

 Important parking note: Long term parking at the hotel will be limited.
 Therefore we strongly encourage our local guests to find a way to be dropped off at the hotel if at all possible.

 Day 1 provides two challenging climbs through picturesque gold country starting and ending at our camp on the South Fork of the American River.
 The terrain is rugged, the climbs are steep, but the scenery is beautiful.
 You will be glad you added this route to your bucket list.
 After the climbs are over we head back to old town Placerville which provides many snacking opportunities before returning to the river.
 Camp is a stone's throw from the river at Camp Lotus where screams of white water rafters can be heard in the afternoon as they pass by.
 The gold discovery site of Sutter's Mill is a short walk or ride from the camp, as are several local shops and restaurants.
 Be on the look-out for gold nuggets if you go.